 Tuition holds your child’s spot in class; it is not an hourly amount.
 Tuition is due on the first class of each month.
 Each child will receive an envelope in their folder with the amount due and due date.
 A $5 late fee will be assessed if tuition is not paid on time.
 Drop-In care is billed separately and is due twice per month.

 Volunteering and Donations

-We’ll accept a donation of your time – organizing fundraising, contributing snacks for our celebrations, donating items for our basket raffle in the spring, etc. Please talk to the director or the preschool teachers and we will figure out ways you can add to our program according to your talents.
+We’ll accept a donation of your time – organizing fundraising, contributing nut-free snacks for our celebrations, donating items for our basket raffle in the spring, etc. Please talk to the director or the preschool teachers and we will figure out ways you can add to our program according to your talents.